 This instrument is exempt from the requirements for a statement of compatibility with human rights as it is a non-disallowable instrument under section 94 of the FSANZ Act.

 6. Variation

-Item [1] of the draft variation amends section S11-4 by adding a MoA to be used specifically for measuring the quantity of resistant starch in food i.e. method AOAC 2002.02.
+Item [1] of the draft variation amends section S11-4 by inserting into subsection S11-4(2) the words 'for resistant starch-section 2002.02'.